Background pattern

 Figure J

-Place the needle in the syringe, pushing it firmly into the syringe and twisting or turning it slightly (Figure J).
+Attach the needle to the syringe by pushing it firmly onto the syringe and twisting or turning it slightly (Figure J).

-Step 5: Remove the needle protective cap and prepare for the injection
+Step 5: Remove the Syringe Protector and Prepare for Injection

 Figure K

-Hold the syringe firmly with one hand by the middle of the body and pull the needle protective cap with the other hand.
-Dispose of the needle protective cap in the sharps container (Figure K).
+Hold the syringe firmly with one hand by the middle of the body and pull the syringe protector with the other hand.
+Discard the syringe protector in the container for disposal of sharp objects (Figure K).

-• Do nottouch the syringe or let it come into contact with any surface, as the syringe may become contaminated and cause a lesion and pain if touched.
+• Do nottouch the syringe or let it come into contact with any surface, as the syringe may become contaminated and may cause injury and pain if touched.

-• Never put the needle protective cap back on the needle after it has been removed.
+• Never put the needle protector back on after it has been removed.

 Figure L

-To remove air bubbles from the pre-filled syringe, hold the syringe with the needle upwards.
+To remove air bubbles from the pre-filled syringe, hold the syringe with the needle facing upwards.

-Gently tap the syringe to make the air bubbles rise (Figures L and M).
+Gently tap the syringe to make the bubbles rise (Figures L and M).

 Figure M

-Slowly push the plunger with your thumb and against the stops until all the air is removed, as instructed by the healthcare professional (Figure M).
+Slowly push the plunger to remove all the air, as instructed by the healthcare professional (Figure M).

 There are two different ways (routes) to inject MIRCERA into your body.
 Follow the recommendations given by the healthcare professional on how to inject MIRCERA.